SeanShubin/concurrency-samples/README.md

 ## Deadlock
 - Coffman conditions
-    - Mutual exclusion
+    - Mutual Exclusion
-    - Resource holding
+    - Hold and Wait
-    - No preemption
+    - No Resource Preemption
-    - Circular wait
+    - Circular Wait
 - Example
     - Thread A and B need resources C and D
     - A acquires lock on C